-The British School of Bucharest is the only British School in Romania rated as 'excellent' for both "the quality of pupils' learning and achievements" and "the quality of pupils' personal development" in its 2018 'UK International School Inspectorate Report'.
+The British School of Bucharest is the only British School in Romania rated as 'excellent' for both ‘the quality of pupils' learning and achievement’ and ‘the quality of pupils' personal development’ and has received this rating twice in a row, in 2018 and again in 2022, by its 'UK International School Inspectorate Report'.
 The numerous prizes awarded to our students at local and international competitions validates our commitment to the National Curriculum for England.

 The British School of Bucharest is recognised as a British School Overseas (BSO) via the Independent Schools Inspectorate (ISI) and is accredited by the Romanian Agency for Quality Assurance in Education (ARACIP).